Graphic novel app brings Dickensian London to life

 "His writings remain relevant especially for the rapidly developing mega-cities around the world today, which face many of the problems and challenges that impacted on Victorian London 150 years ago."

 Episodes called "Dickens: Dark London" will be published monthly throughout the run of the exhibition to echo how Dickens released his writings.
 The app will be available free of charge from December 9.
-Each subsequent episode will be available to download from Apple's iTunes for 1.49 pounds ($2.33).
+Each subsequent episode will be available to download from Apple's (AAPL.O) iTunes for 1.49 pounds.

 The stories are illustrated by David Foldvari and the app was developed by Brother and Sisters creative agency.